epogrebnyak/linprog/README.md

 - prices for same products may vary by order
 - we need to limit time span for orders

+<a name="task4"></a>

+## Task 4 - Combine tasks 1, 2 and 3]

+What can go wrong when combining three tasks:

+- more constraints overlap
+- will need more days of planning (>7)
+- may need to relax more constraints (eg zero incoming and outgoing inventory)
+- must write exhaustive list of assumptions
+- shoud expiry dates affect storage at the warehouse or is is global product life?

 ## Notes

 Remaining questions about the PuLP solver and example extentions: